dpawlows/Foundations-of-Scientific-Computing/lessons/L3/coding.rst

 Working directory
 ^^^^^^^^^^^^^^^^^

-When clone your remote repository from GitHub to your local machine, it will be cloned to the current working directory (cwd) on your local machine: the directory that you were in when you enter the clone command.
+When you clone your remote repository from GitHub, it will be downloaded to the current working directory (cwd) on your local machine: the directory that you were in when you entered the clone command.
 If you don't change directories, your cwd is probably your "home" directory on that computer (something like /Users/<username>/).